durantschoon/NounsVerbsandtheRest/README.md

 # Durant's Notes

-Had to run `npm i vite@latest` before I could run `npm run dev`
+This personal project started out as a vite-mui project on [stackblitz](https://stackblitz.com/).
+If you haven't seen vite or stackblitz, they're pretty cool (at least in Fall 2022).

-Also had to run `npm i @mui/icons-material` to get the icons I needed, etc.
+If you want to see this repo run, clone it and then run `npm install` and `npm run dev`

 # ToDo